Green Lanes, Ghost Villages and Golf Balls

 Walking boots which are sturdy and waterproof will be essential, as by late autumn the landscape could be quite wet and muddy.
 You could also bring a change of socks.
 Bring a raincoat if rain is forecast, and perhaps waterproof trousers and gaiters.
 Bring something waterproof to sit on.

 Food & drink

 Please bring a packed lunch with drink or get these at the Waitrose adjacent the station.
 There will be nowhere to buy these items once on the walk.
 Lunch will be by the pond on Shortheath Common.
-We'll have a drink at The Red Lion in Oakhanger.
-There will be pubs and cafes back in Alton at the end.
+There is a pub stop at Holybourne near the end.

 (Regular users of my walks might like to note that I am organising fewer walks with pub lunches this winter.
 This is for a numbers of reasons: the expense of such meals; the pubs increasingly requesting a deposit; and the difficulty of organising the food order.
 Walks will no longer be organised around a pub for lunch, but if there is on a walk a nice pub at lunch time that can accommodate us, we will have lunch there.)